Amanmandal-M/Amanmandal-M/README.md

 - 💻 Explore my [Portfolio](https://amanmandal-m.github.io/) to see some of my past projects.

-- 💬 I have expertise in HTML, CSS, JavaScript, Node.js, Express.js, MongoDB, and MySQL.
-Feel free to ask me.
+- 💬 Ask me about Node, MongoDB, Javascript.

-- 📫 You can reach me at amanmandal644@gmail.com.
+- 📫 You can reach me at [Gmail](amanmandal644@gmail.com).
 I'm always open to new opportunities and collaborations.
 </details>

 <br />